-- One-inch margins all the way around the paper - Times New Roman 12-point font throughout the paper - Double space the entire paper. - Note: Always check with your instructor to determine what is required for your assignment.
+- One-inch margins all the way around the paper - Double space the entire paper - We recommend Times New Roman 12-point font throughout the paper

+Note: There are other acceptable sans serif and serif fonts.
+Always check with your instructor to determine which font or size is required for your assignment.